 GES: No common definition.

-BG:
+BG: Bulgaria has defined GES in terms of NIS on general Descriptor level, also for D2C1, D2C2 and D2C3.
+The monitoring programme from 2014 partially addressed the indicators related to D2.
+Revised programme was improved considerably and now provides adequate GES definitions.
+At this stage the definition of GES on Descriptor 2 is defined only in terms of planktonic communities: numbers and biomass of invasive alien species below the thresholds for GES and NIS do not have measurable effects on native species, communities and habitats and ecosystem functions.

 RO: Good Environmental Status is achieved when the abundance and distribution of non-indigenous species do not increase and there are no further introductions of non-indigenous species.
 Non-indigenous species should not cause negative influence on population of indigenous species and natural habitats.